djangify/our-spot/README.md

 As long as the minimum requirements are met users are informed of their registration success and invited to immediately login.

-Once logged-in users are met with their dashboard
+Once logged-in users are met with their dashboard.
+The visual hierarcy of the platform has been set up so that users naturally flow from one area to another, starting with the dashboard where all visitors are taken to when they first log-in.

 ![Dashboard wireframe](readme/wireframes/wf-dashboard.png)

-Other options available are to see images added by other uses (locations tab) and to addd their own images (new spot tab).
+Once inside, other options available are to see images added by other uses (locations tab) and to addd their own images (new spot tab).

 ![Locations](readme/wireframes/wf-locations.png)